Silver Price: $32.26

 Proven and Probable Mineral Reserves, with an Effective Date of December 31, 2021

-7. The cut-off grades, metallurgical recoveries, payable terms and modifying factors used to convert Mineral Reserves from Mineral Resources are different for all mines and are presented in each mine section in the AIF.
+8. The cutoff grades, metallurgical recoveries, payable terms and modifying factors used to convert Mineral Reserves from Mineral Resources are different for all mines and are presented in each mine section in the 2024 AIF.

-Measured and Indicated Mineral Resource Estimates for the Material Properties, with Effective Date of December 31, 2023 for San Dimas, Santa Elena, La Encantada, and Jerritt Canyon Mines.
+Measured and Indicated Mineral Resource Estimates with an Effective Date of December 31, 2024, for Cerro Los Gatos (70%), Santa Elena, San Dimas, La Encantada, and Jerritt Canyon Mines.

 Measured and Indicated Mineral Resource Estimates for the Material Properties, with Effective dates of December 31, 2022 for San Dimas, Santa Elena, and La Encantad Mines, and March 31, 2023 for the Jerritt Canyon Mine

-1. Mineral Resource estimates have been classified in accordance with the CIM Definition Standards on Mineral Resources and Mineral Reserves, whose definitions are incorporated by reference into NI 43-101.
+1. Mineral Resource estimates are classified per CIM Definition Standards and NI 43-101.

-6. Silver-equivalent grade is estimated considering: metal price assumptions, metallurgical recovery for the corresponding mineral type/mineral process and the metal payable of the corresponding contract of each mine.
+5. Silver equivalent grade is estimated considering metal price assumptions, metallurgical recovery for the corresponding mineral type/mineral process and the metal payable of the corresponding contract of each mine.
 Estimation details are listed in each mine section of the AIF.

-7. The cut-off grades and cut-off values used to report Mineral Resources are different for all mines.
-The cut-off grades, values and economic parameters are listed in the applicable section describing each mine section in the AIF.
+7. The cutoff grades and cutoff values used to report Mineral Resources are different for all mines.
+The cutoff grades, values and economic parameters are listed in the applicable section describing each mine section of the 2024 AIF.

-9. Tonnage is expressed in thousands of tonnes; metal content is expressed in thousands of ounces.
+10. Tonnage is expressed in thousands of tonnes; metal content is expressed in thousands of ounces and millions of pounds.
 Totals may not add up due to rounding.

-10. The technical reports from which the above-mentioned information for the material properties is derived are cited under the heading "Technical Reports for Material Properties" in the AIF.
+12. The technical reports from which the above-mentioned information for the material properties is derived are cited under the heading "Technical Reports for Material Properties " of the 2024 AIF.

-Inferred Mineral Resource Estimates for the Material Properties, with Effective Date of December 31, 2023 for San Dimas, Santa Elena, La Encantada, and Jerritt Canyon Mines.
+Inferred Mineral Resource Estimates with an Effective Date of December 31, 2024, for Cerro Los Gatos (70%), Santa Elena, San Dimas, La Encantada, and Jerritt Canyon Mines.

 Inferred Mineral Resource Estimates for the Material Properties, with Effective dates of December 31, 2022 for San Dimas, Santa Elena, and La Encantad Mines, and March 31, 2023 for the Jerritt Canyon Mine

-1. Mineral Resource estimates have been classified in accordance with the CIM Definition Standards on Mineral Resources and Mineral Reserves, whose definitions are incorporated by reference into NI 43-101.
+1. Mineral Resource estimates are classified per CIM Definition Standards and NI 43-101.

-7. The cut-off grades and cut-off values used to report Mineral Resource estimates are different for all mines.
-The cut-off grades, values and economic parameters are listed in the applicable section describing each mine section in the AIF.
+7. The cutoff grades and cutoff values used to report Mineral Resources are different for all mines.
+The cutoff grades, values and economic parameters are listed in the applicable section describing each mine section of the 2024 AIF.

-8. Tonnage is expressed in thousands of tonnes; metal content is expressed in thousands of ounces.
+10. Tonnage is expressed in thousands of tonnes; metal content is expressed in thousands of ounces and millions of pounds.
 Totals may not add up due to rounding.

-9. The technical reports from which the above-mentioned information for the material properties is derived are cited under the heading "Technical Reports for Material Properties" in the AIF.
+12. The technical reports from which the above-mentioned information for the material properties is derived are cited under the heading "Technical Reports for Material Properties " of the 2024 AIF.

 Measured and Indicated Mineral Resource Estimates for the Non-Material Properties, with Effective dates of December 31, 2020.